 Topics and contexts studied in this course: The course will be based in and around the local Dunedin area as well as involving some trips.
 There will be a focus on theory and practical work with an emphasis on risk management, planning and the evaluation of activities.
 This course will involve extra cost as it will require the use of specialised instruction, transport and time away.
-Activities could include: tramping, rock climbing, snow-caving, diving, surfing, mountain biking and ice hockey.
+Activities could include tramping, rock climbing, snow-caving, diving, surfing, mountain biking and ice hockey.
 Assessment details are based upon student interest.

 Topic of learning Credits Achievement standard number Mode of assessment - External (November) or Internal (through the school year) Counts towards U.E reading Counts towards U.E writing Perform a physical activity to achievement level of the Physical Education Performance Standards for Level 2, in an applied setting.
-4 91330 Internal N N Explain the application of risk management strategies to a challenging outdoor activity.
-3 91333 Internal N N Explain the significance for self, others and society of a sporting event, physical activity, or festival.
-Winter festival 4 91331 Internal N N Examine the implementation and outcome(s) of a physical activity, event or opportunity 3 91335 Internal N N
+4 91330 Internal Ν N Explain the application of risk management strategies to a challenging outdoor activity.
+3 91333 Internal Ν Ν Explain the significance for self, others and society of a sporting event, physical activity, or festival.
+Winter festival 4 91331 Internal Z Ν